Creepy Graves and the Stories Behind Them

 3. Lilly E. Gray

 The epitaph of Mrs. Gray reads “Lilly E. Gray June 6, 1881 – Nov.
 14, 1958, Victim Of The Beast 666.”
-This inscription is pretty bizarre, to say the least, and has stirred every imaginable thought regarding demons and satanism.
+This inscription is pretty bizarre, to say the least, and has stirred every imaginable thought regarding the mark of the beast, demons and satanism.
 But, as it turns out, there isn’t really anything horrific about it, other than her husband’s deeply suspicious view of the government.
 According to research conducted by Richelle Hawks, Elmer L. Gray, Lilly’s strange husband, hated the police and the justice system because of his constant run-ins with the law.
 He even blamed the government for his wife’s death.
 Elmer Gray was an angry conspiracy theorist who was probably referring to the U.S. government as the Satanic Beast written on poor Lilly’s gravestone.

 4. Rosalia Lombardo